tmr08c/tmr08c.github.io/content/blog/erglang-docs-in-elixir/index.md

 in the value range 1 =< X =< N and updates the state in the process dictionary.
 ```

+Unfortunately, at this time, [ElixirLS does not](https://github.com/elixir-lsp/elixir-ls#known-issueslimitations) support Erlang documentation via your LSP plugin.
+Since [ElixirSense has (at least some) support](https://github.com/elixir-lsp/elixir_sense/pull/132), I suspect this is in our future.

 ## Installation

 ### Requirements